 Cater content to audience preferences.

 Emails get better results when the content aligns with subscriber needs.
-According to Return Path, around 50% of subscribers open emails on mobile devices now, and 63% of those users say they delete emails immediately if they are not optimized for mobile.
+According to Return Path, more than half of subscribers open emails on mobile devices now, and 63% of those users say they delete emails immediately if they are not optimized for mobile.
 If switching to a responsive design seems too daunting, research scalable email designs.
 Scalable emails look great on all devices and are easier to build because they don't involve HTML hacks or fluid table widths.

 It may take a little more time and effort to execute these techniques, but it's well worth knowing that your work helped reach as many of God's children as possible.